 “I’m always looking for new ways of doing things,” Copperfield said during a phone interview last week.
 “I’m always improving the show.
 During intermission, I’m backstage rehearsing.
 During musical numbers, I have Stagewatch.
 I can talk to the people backstage, giving notes on the show.”

-That’s only one of the revelations Copperfield copped to, thanks to questions suggested by Boston-area magicians performing at Mystery Lounge, the weekly Tuesday-night magic show at the Comedy Studio.
+That’s only one of the revelations Copperfield copped to, thanks to questions suggested by Boston-area magicians performing at

+Is it true you have the largest collection of magic memorabilia in existence?
 “Yes, you bet . . .It used to be the Mulholland Collection, which about 15 years ago was up for sale.
 I rescued it from being auctioned off.
 I was so excited, I quadrupled it. . .
 If you go online you can probably see some of it.
 I do exhibitions of some of the artifacts around the world.”

+Any plans to make your private museum public?
 “I can’t really do that, because so much of it is secret stuff.
 So I look for stuff that wouldn’t give away the secrets of magic.
 It’s a pretty cool thing, 80,000 items.”

 You had a streak of 18 consecutive years hosting prime-time TV specials (1978-1995), but since 2001, you’ve only guest-starred on TV.
 What would it take to get you to host another TV special?